Learn the YINI Config Format

 1. Sections

-Group settings under a named header.
-A section header name starts with ^.
+Sections group related configuration settings under a named header.
+A section starts with a section marker such as ^.

 ^ App